gizemsogancioglu/expl-bias-mitigation/README.md

 [![License](https://img.shields.io/github/license/gizemsogancioglu/expl-bias-mitigation)](https://img.shields.io/github/license/gizemsogancioglu/expl-bias-mitigation)
 ![GitHub top language](https://img.shields.io/github/languages/top/gizemsogancioglu/expl-bias-mitigation)

-Here, we provide source code to ensure reproducibility for the following paper: [Using Explainability for Bias Mitigation: A Case Study for Fair Recruitment Assessment, Gizem Sogancioglu, Heysem Kaya, Albert Ali Salah]
+Here, we provide the source code to ensure reproducibility for the following paper: [Sogancioglu, G., Kaya, H. and Salah, A.A., Using Explainability for Bias Mitigation: A Case Study for Fair Recruitment Assessment.
+In Proceedings of ICMI  2023.]

         .
         ├── source                              # including all source files